Zevere/Zevere-Specs/docs/web-api/vNext/vNext.md

 #### `POST /zv/users/{user_id}/tasks`

-Create a new task for the user
+Create a new task for the user. _Requires Auth_.

 - Path Parameters:
   - `user_id`: id of the user